Rohit-Lahori02/Plant_Disease_Detection/README.md

 # Plant_Disease_Detection
-In this project, I developed a robust deep learning model with TensorFlow to classify images into 38 different categories.
-Additionally, I created a web application using Streamlit to showcase the results and integrated my deep learning model into this application.
+• Created a CNN model to classify plant diseases from images using TensorFlow and Keras with over 38 distinct disease categories.
+• Preprocessed image datasets with data augmentation and implemented layers like Conv2D and MaxPooling for accurate predictions.
+• Integrated Streamlit for user-friendly display of real-time classification results, enhancing accessibility and visualization of predictions.